Biziebrain/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring me home changes the working directory to the user's home dir 3-listfiles display current fir contents in a long format 4-listmorefiles will display all files including hidden files
+2-bring me home changes the working directory to the user's home dir 3-listfiles display current fir contents in a long format 4-listmorefiles will display all files including hidden files 5-listfilesdigitonly will display current dir contents in a long format with user and group IDs and hidden files too